hitokiri-mata/katacoda-courses/kubernetes-observability/cli-logging/step2-app.md

-Before exploring observability topics, start a small application to provide something to observe.
+Before exploring the observability topic of logging, start a small application that continuously generates log events.

 Run 3 instances of the _random-logger_ container to start generating continuously random logging events.